MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding.md

 keywords: Scene Understanding, Spatial Mapping, Windows Mixed Reality, Unity
 ---

-# Scene understanding
+# Scene Understanding

-Scene understanding provides Mixed Reality developers with a structured, high-level environment representation designed to make developing for environmentally aware applications intuitive.
-Scene understanding does this by combining the power of existing mixed reality runtimes such as the highly accurate less structured [spatial mapping](spatial-mapping.md) and new AI driven runtimes.
-By combining these technologies, Scene Understanding generates representations of 3d environments that are much more similar to those you may have used in frameworks such as Unity or ARKit/ARCore.
-The SceneUnderstanding entrypoint begins with a SceneObserver which is called by your application to compute a new Scene.
+Scene Understanding provides Mixed Reality developers with a structured, high-level environment representation designed to make developing for environmentally aware applications intuitive.
+Scene Understanding does this by combining the power of existing mixed reality runtimes such as the highly accurate less structured [spatial mapping](spatial-mapping.md) and new AI driven runtimes.
+By combining these technologies, Scene Understanding generates representations of 3d environments that are similar to those you may have used in frameworks such as Unity or ARKit/ARCore.
+The Scene Understanding entrypoint begins with a Scene Observer which is called by your application to compute a new Scene.
 Today the technology is capable of generating 3 distinct but related object categories: simplified watertight environment meshes that infer the planar room structure without clutter, plane regions for placement that we call Quads, and a snapshot of the [spatial mapping](spatial-mapping.md) mesh that aligns with the Quads/Watertight data that we surface.

 ![Spatial mapping mesh, labeled planar surfaces, watertight mesh](images/SUScenarios.png)

-This document is intended to provide a scenario overview and to clarify the relationship that scene understanding and spatial mapping share.
-For details on how scene understanding works and how to develop for it, please see the scene understanding [SDK overview](scene-understanding-SDK.md) documentation.
+This document is intended to provide a scenario overview and to clarify the relationship that Scene Understanding and Spatial Mapping share.
+For details on how Scene Understanding works and how to develop for it, please see the Scene Understanding [SDK overview](scene-understanding-SDK.md) documentation.

 ## Device support